 What is the range of diving depths?

 Our Manta dives are anywhere from 20 to 70 feet deep (6 to 20 meters).
 Average depths for reef dives is 60-80 feet and our walls begin at 20 feet and plunge vertically to more than 400 feet.

 Occasional currents (mild to medium) in the channels for the manta dives are easy to navigate, since there are calm spots behind high coral heads and coral ridges.
 Mild currents occasionally occur on the outside walls, making them excellent for drift dives.
 Overall, Yap diving is easy and safe.

 Are the coral reefs alive?

-Our reefs are in phenomenal condition, almost pristine.
+Yes!
+Our reefs are in great condition, some are pristine.
 We are blessed with some of the most beautiful coral formations in the Pacific – table corals the size of dinner tables, giant mounds of blue staghorn, golden elkhorn and giant brain corals.
-All formations are healthy and robust.
+Our southern wall dives are healthy and robust hard coral reefs.
 We also have selections of soft corals in Mi’l Channel as well as the soft corals of Yellow Wall.